apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Records the status information of components changed due to the operation request.</p>
+<p>Records the status information of components, including the sharding component, that have changed due to the operation request.</p>
 </td>
 </tr>
 <tr>